Our Family History

 Link to Google MapsDeath - 18 Dec 1933 - Anglesea Road, St Mary Cray, Orpington, Kent Link to Google Earth

-Link to Google MapsBurial - 1934 - Culbertson MIs All Saints Church, Ramsden Rd, Orpington, Kent Link to Google Earth
+Link to Google MapsBurial - post 18 Dec 1933 - Culbertson MIs All Saints Church, Ramsden Road, Orpington, Kent Link to Google Earth

 = Link to Google Earth